ligato/docs/docs/plugins/vpp-plugins.md

 **2. Using REST:**

-Punt currently does not support REST.
+Punt IP redirect currently does not support REST.

 **3. Using GRPC:**